-From 2014 onwards the Rijksmuseum will support a pre-doctoral research fellowship programme for outstanding doctoral candidates working on the art and the history of the Low Countries whose principal concern is object-based research.
+The Rijksmuseum will support a pre-doctoral research fellowship programme for outstanding doctoral candidates working on the art and the history of the Low Countries whose principal concern is object-based research.

 The Rijksmuseum houses the world’s largest collection of Dutch artistic and historical artefacts, and the most complete library on Dutch art.
 In April 2013 the museum re-opened its doors to the public after a renovation of ten years which completely transformed the institution.
 For the first time in its history, paintings, sculpture, decorative arts and historical artefacts are shown together in a chronological display.
 In this innovative presentation the public is presented with an overview of the art and history of the Netherlands from the Middle Ages to the 20th century.

-From 2014 onwards the Rijksmuseum will support a pre-doctoral research fellowship programme for outstanding doctoral candidates working on the art and the history of the Low Countries whose principal concern is object-based research.
+The Rijksmuseum will support a pre-doctoral research fellowship programme for outstanding doctoral candidates working on the art and the history of the Low Countries whose principal concern is object-based research.
 The programme aims to train a new generation of museum professionals: inquisitive object-based specialists, who will further understanding of Netherlandish art and history for the future.

 The focus of research should be the Rijksmuseum’s collection, and may encompass any of its varied holdings, including Netherlandish paintings, sculpture, decorative arts, prints, drawings, photography and historical artefacts.
 The purpose of the programme is to enable doctoral candidates to base part of their research at the Rijksmuseum and to encourage understanding of Netherlandish art and history by offering students and scholars access to the museum’s collections, library, conservation laboratories and curatorial expertise.
 Partnership and collaboration is at the heart of these fellowships, providing support for the museum and its research priorities, as well as its academic and non-academic partners.